 - Not very robust especially for dogs that chew

 Sizing your crate

 Size does matter when it comes to choosing a crate.
 A crate that’s too small will be uncomfortable for your dog.
-Whereas a crate that’s too large will allow your puppy to use one end as a bed and the other end as a toilet.
+In contrast, a crate that’s too large will allow your puppy to use one end as a bed and the other end to go to the bathroom.

 The best place for a crate

 Although the size of the crate will help determine where you can put it, there are a few other things to consider before you decide on the best place for it;